Simon-Yung/lucBorell/bio.md

 In recent years, new technologies and with them smartphones have offered us a new artistic universe that is simple, immediate and intuitive.

 I am part of this techno-generation of networks and digital technology.
-I made it my signature!
+I have made it my signature!
-I work on my photographs on a computer with specific software, in order to give them an augmented reality.
+I work on my photographs on computer with specific softwares, in order to give them an augmented reality.
 Some are aesthetic, others more sociological, others still figurative.

 In doing so, I give birth to hybrid, vibrant and composite works that are both very personal and meaningful.